x

 The number of bullets it takes to break equal with your mana regen is what I term as the Barrage Limit.
 The two examples above have Barrage Limits of 2 and 3.

-It's a bit more than 10 seconds because the ult does have a 1-2 second cooldown between shots, and there's also time needed to line up the next shot.
+It's a bit more than 10 seconds because the ult does have about a 1 second cooldown between shots, and there's also time needed to line up the next shot.

 Your Barrage Limit can be considered your guaranteed bullets.
 The rest of your mana bar is considered reserve bullets.
 The Barrage Limit eventually becomes instinctual, but initially requires a lot of conscious thought.
 Your Barrage Limit starts at 1.